 specifies the output set for the cut-sets for minimum cuts.
 Each tuple of the set represents the cut ID, the tail node ID, and the head node ID.
-This suboption matches the MINCUT algorithm option.
+This suboption is used with the MINCUT= algorithm option.

 CYCLES=set-name